MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/kernel-extended-attributes.md

 keywords: ["Extended , File Attributes", "Kernel EA", "Extended Attributes", "$Kernel"]
 ---
 # Kernel Extended Attributes
-Kernel Extended Attributes (Kernel EA's) are a feature added to NTFS in Windows 8 as a new feature that guarantees only signed images are executed.
-While this allows for a stronger-signing model, a signature check can be a costly operation in order verify an image is signed.
-Therefore, storing information about whether a binary which has previously been validated, has been changed or not would reduce the number of instances where an image would have to undergo a signature check.
+Kernel Extended Attributes (Kernel EA's) are a feature added to NTFS in Windows 8 as a way to boost the performance of image file signature validation.
+It is an expensive operation to verify an images signature.
+Therefore, storing information about whether a binary, which has previously been validated, has been changed or not would reduce the number of instances where an image would have to undergo a full signature check.

 ## Overview